 020-316 660 00 - Read more on Thatsup

-The last British bombardment vessel from D-Day
+The last British bombardment ship from D-Day

 HMS Belfast, the warship that played a role in both World War Two and the Korean War, is moored on the Thames near the Shard and is the only remaining British bombardment vessel from D-Day.
 It's since been turned into a museum showcasing displays and interactive experiences across its nine decks.
 Learn about what life would have been like for those onboard during times of conflict, climbing up and down ladders and navigating your way around each room, reimagining what it would've been like all those years ago.